privacycg/storage-access-headers/README.md

 ## Goals

+* Expose metadata about the availability of unpartitioned cookies in a given network request.
 * Enable authenticated embedded functionality with lower latency/overhead when possible, by supporting HTTP request response headers related to the Storage Access API.
   * Provide a way to use existing permission grants during document load: https://github.com/privacycg/storage-access/issues/170.
   * Provide a way for the User Agent to indicate whether a network request comes from a context that has opted-in/activated storage access already: https://github.com/privacycg/storage-access/issues/130.